mohammed0x00/FunctionPlotter_task01/README.md

     std::vector<Node> parsedExpressionVector;
 ```
 ##### Generate a vector of points and plot it:
 After that The range of x is devided into a vector of points.
 For each of these points we must calculate the corresponding y value.
 Here we can see the advantage of using the **Node** structure.
 We will perform the calculations many times.
 And it will help us to aviod reparsing the string again and again.
-Also we can find the value of the constants in ==**double value;**== member of the structure.
+Also we can find the value of the constants in **double value;** member of the structure.

 Now, We can plot the points easily. 🙂